nanditakrishnamoorthy/flyway-db-test/README.md

-# flyway-db-test
+# Flyway Migrate Project test
-Test project to test jenkins
+This project is an example of how flyway migrate works with maven.